 The following tables provide a description of certain characteristics of the trust student loans as of the statistical cutoff date.
-The aggregate outstanding principal balance of the trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of approximately \$6,172,286 as of the statistical cutoff date.
-The tables do not include the student loans originated after the statistical cutoff date that the issuing entity expects to acquire on the closing date.
+The aggregate outstanding principal balance of the trust student loans in each of the following tables includes the principal balance due from borrowers, plus accrued interest to be capitalized of approximately \$1,992,822,492 as of the statistical cutoff date.
+All of the trust student loans will have had their first disbursement prior to October 1, 2007.

-Following the addition of any trust student loans originated after the statistical cutoff date, the aggregate characteristics of the final pool of trust student loans may vary from those shown below; however, we do not believe that this variance will be material.
+The trust student loans actually sold to the issuing entity on the closing date will have characteristics that differ somewhat from the characteristics of the trust student loans as of the statistical cutoff date due to payments received, other changes in these loans that occur during the period from the statistical cutoff date to the closing date, and the addition of student loans after the statistical cutoff date.
+As a consequence, the aggregate characteristics of the final pool of trust student loans may vary from those shown below; however, we do not believe that this variance will be material.